nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### Target user profile

 The target user group are creative writers.
-* Writers who enjoy digitally typing up their works and thus can integrate using our CLI based app into their workflow
+* Writers who enjoy digitally typing up their works and thus can integrate using our CLI based app into their workflow.
-* Writers who enjoy creating short pieces but lack the organisation to do so
+* Writers who enjoy creating short pieces but lack the organisation to do so.
+* Writers who want to improve their creative writing skills and need a proper way to achieve it.

 ### Appendix B: Value proposition